mgruner/handsome-light-syntax/README.md

 ### Thanks

-Forked from [Chestnut Light Atom](https://github.com/biletskyy/chestnut-light-atom-syntax) syntax theme by [Dmitry Biletskyy](https://github.com/biletskyy).
+Forked from the (inactive) [Chestnut Light Atom](https://github.com/biletskyy/chestnut-light-atom-syntax) syntax theme by [Dmitry Biletskyy](https://github.com/biletskyy).

+Thanks also to [Ferdinand Vogler](https://github.com/fv0) for the excellent [native-ui UI theme](https://github.com/fv0/native-ui) that plays exceptionally well with this syntax theme.